grafana/grafana-infinity-datasource/docs/sources/references/url.md

 Leaving blank will allow all the hosts.
 This is by default.

-If your datasource needs to allow only certain hosts, Configure the allowed host names in the config.
+If your data source needs to allow only certain hosts, configure the allowed host names in the config.
 There can be multiple hosts allowed.
 Host names are case sensitive and needs to be full host name.
-Example : `https://en.wikipedia.org/`
+Example: `https://en.wikipedia.org/`